6 min read

 Sex is about so many things – one of them – is communication.
 If you want to improve your sex life, doubling down on healthy relationship communication skills – is a great way of getting there.

 By practising curiosity about your partner, daring to be vulnerable, reacting in non-judgmental ways, and validating each other’s experiences and feelings, you’ll find these traits trickle into your sex life.
-In turn, this will make it one you desire to engage in, again and again, no matter how long you’ve been together.
+In turn, this will make it something you desire to engage in, again and again, no matter how long you’ve been together.

 |cookielawinfo-checbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|